 How We Measure Net Annualized Return

-Net Annualized Return is based on funds actually received each month, net of our service charge of 1%.
-We make deductions to account for any defaulting loans.
-We refer to these deductions as "default status" amounts.
-As explained below, default status amounts are equal to the outstanding principal amount of any Note for which the corresponding member loan is 120 days or more delinquent.
+Net Annualized Return (NAR) is based on funds actually received each month, net of our service charge of 1%.
+We make deductions for any charged off loans ("charge off amounts") and we add back any recoveries.
+As explained below, "charge off amounts" are equal to the outstanding principal amount of any Note for which the corresponding member loan is actually charged off.

 Why We Display Net Annualized Return

-Net Annualized Return reflects only actual funds received to date.
-There is no forward-looking projection of performance.
+NAR reflects only actual funds received to date.
 Therefore, we believe it gives you a more accurate measure of the performance of your total investment versus considering only the stated interest rate on the Notes you have purchased.
+It is not a forward-looking projection of performance.

 How We Calculate Net Annualized Return

-Net Annualized Return is the output of a formula where the numerator is composed of interest received, plus late fees received, minus the 1% service charge paid.
-If a Note does not get paid, the interest received that period will be zero.
-If a Note is in "default" status, we subtract the entire principal amount of the Note from the numerator.
+NAR is the output of a formula where the numerator is composed of interest received, plus late fees received, minus the 1% service charge paid.
+If a Note does not get paid, the interest received in that period will be zero.
+If a corresponding loan is in "charge off" status, we subtract the entire principal amount of the Note from the numerator.
+If a portion of the loan is recovered, we add that amount back to the numerator.
 Next, we divide this result by the outstanding principal amount of the Note for that period.
 This yields a fraction for the period.

-This calculation is performed for each period, taking into account all interest received, late fees received, service charges paid, and all defaults relative to the principal outstanding in each period.
+This calculation is performed for each period, taking into account all interest received, late fees received, service charges paid, and all charge offs and recoveries relative to the principal outstanding in each period.
 Doing so means we account for performance on investments that begin in different periods, have different payment dates, and so forth.
 The final step in the calculation involves annualizing the result.
 We take the sum of (1 + the dollar-weighted average performance for all periods), raise it to the 12th power, and subtract 1.
-This result is the Net Annualized Return, which is expressed as a percentage.
+This result is NAR, which is expressed as a percentage.

 The Limitations of Net Annualized Return

-Net Annualized Return is just one way you can calculate the return on funds you have invested through the Lending Club platform.
-We think it is the most useful and accurate way to measure investment performance because it takes into account both our service charge and delinquent corresponding member loans.
-However, there are other methods for evaluating the historical or potential investment return on fixed-income securities that you could choose to use instead, and you may want to consider such methods as well.
+NAR is just one way you can calculate the return on funds you have invested through the Lending Club platform.
+There are other methods for evaluating the historical or potential investment return on fixed-income securities that you could choose to use instead, and you may want to consider such methods as well.